Pulsar Sparking: What if mountains on the surface?: Introduction

-We develop a numerical method to calculate how polar cap surface ruggedness or mountains influence the vacuum inner gap within the \citetalias{Ruderman+etal+1975} model.
-This method quantifies the ability of such mountains to modify the potential drop, which acts as the threshold condition for spark formation.
+Nevertheless, in this paper we develop a numerical method to calculate how polar cap surface ruggedness or mountains influence the vacuum inner gap within the \citetalias{Ruderman+etal+1975} model.
+This method quantifies the ability of such mountains to modify the potential drop, which fundamentally determines the threshold for spark discharge processes.
+Meanwhile, the presence of small mountains may also provide possible explanation for some other peculiar radiation properties, such as subpulse, unbalanced sparking, mode switching and even swooshing (See Section~\ref{sect:discussion} for details).

 The structure of this article is as follows.
-In Section~\ref{sect:method}, we proposed a procedure to systematically estimate the height of the inner gap layer and the potential drop across the gap region required to trigger the cascade process.
-In Section~\ref{sect:results} we apply the procedure to calculate the influence of an ideal mountain on the potential drop across the inner gap region for the two ``dead" pulsars, PSR J0250+5854 and PSR J2144-3933 as mentioned above.
+In Section~\ref{sect:method}, we propose a procedure to systematically estimate the height of the inner gap layer and the potential drop across the gap region required to trigger the cascade process.
+In Section~\ref{sect:results}, we apply the procedure to calculate the influence of an ideal mountain on the potential drop across the inner gap region for the two ``dead" pulsars, PSR J0250+5854 and PSR J2144-3933 as mentioned above.
 In Section~\ref{sect:discussion}, we discuss the physical implications of these results and analyze limitations and speculations about how to test our model.